History of the National Broadband Network: 2014

 Initial costs and timing for the Coalition NBN were A$29.5 billion of public funding to construct by 2019.

 In December a new agreement was finalised with Telstra and Optus for purchase of copper and HFC networks, for a similar cost to the existing compensation for shutting down those networks.
-Telstra accepted $11B for its part of the network, less a discount for a “remediation credit” where parts of the network required maintenance.
+Telstra accepted $11B for its part of the network, less a discount for a "remediation credit" where parts of the network required maintenance.

 Black spot policy (February 2014)

 In February 2014 the government produced the MyBroadband website to provide information about access to the internet.
 It showed that there were 1.6 million premises across Australia with either no access to fixed broadband or very poor broadband connectivity.

 The Minister Malcolm Turnbull stated that the black spots would be a higher priority, without however directing NBN Co address them.

 There is concern that the NBN will continue to focus on areas that already have relatively fast copper broadband, and thus avoid addressing people that have no or very limited broadband for the foreseeable future.
-In May 2014 then NBN announced that it would be targeting premises that were already serviced with fibre by rival TPG.
+In May 2014 the NBN announced that it would be targeting premises that were already serviced with fibre by rival TPG.